Goeppert-Mayer (crater)

 Goeppert-Mayer is a crater on the planet Venus.
+It was named in 1991 after German physicist and Nobel laureate Maria Goeppert-Mayer.

 It is 35 km in diameter and lies above an escarpment at the edge of a ridge belt in Southern Ishtar Terra.
 West of the crater the scarp has more than one kilometer (0.6 miles) of relief.